Remembering the night Luka Modric entered the pantheon of ‘world class’

 Instead, Essien was allowed to return to Chelsea, Alonso was let go in the summer of 2014, and Khedira joined Juventus one year after that.

-Modrić is still there, and still an integral part of the team, four years and three managers later.
+Modric is still there and still an integral part of the team, nine years and several managers later.

 Rarely has a half-hour cameo made such a lasting impact, but there are plenty of people who will be glad it did.